mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Constrain "linear algebra value type" to be neither `mdspan` nor an execution policy (`is_execution_policy_v<Scalar>` is `false`).
 This will prevent ambiguous overloads, even if we retain overloads without `Scalar alpha` or add them later.

     * Add nonwording sections motivating this change.

+* Revision 4 to be submitted 2025-04-??

+    * LEWG voted to forward R3 on 2025-03-18.

+    * Make wording diff more compact by improving formatting.
+No change to design or wording since R3.

 # Abstract